Idukki

 Accessibility: captions and reduced-motion

-The choices that make mobile shoppable video accessible make it better for everyone.
-Captions serve the muted majority and viewers who are deaf or hard of hearing.
-Honouring a reduced-motion preference serves people who get motion sickness or simply asked their device for calmer interfaces.
+The choices that make mobile shoppable video accessible make it better for everyone who watches.
+Captions serve the muted majority and viewers who are deaf or hard of hearing in one move.
+Honouring a reduced-motion preference serves people who get motion sick and people who simply told their device they wanted calmer interfaces.

 • Caption everything, accurately and in sync, and keep captions clear of the product card and hotspots.